 4. If you can't find savory, you can try subbing thyme or thyme plus a little rosemary.
 I haven't tried it but I've read it's a decent substitution.

 5. Where do I buy my spices?
-Most of my spices are Frontier brand but I do purchase some from Mountain Rose Herbs as well.
+Most of my spices are Frontier brand.